Not every block shape is going to fit into the same hole.

 First, most people realize that with large contests, the odds of winning are incredibly slim.
 Many will enter a contest for a free getaway and forget about their ballot by the end of the day.
 This is due to the fact that they know their odds of winning are infinitesimal.
 It's easier to forget about it, than be disappointed in the reality of knowing they likely won't win.

 Second, the more prizes you offer, the larger number of customers benefit from winning.
-More winners mean greater excitement, which naturally leads to added word-of-mouth for your business.
+More winners mean greater excitement and more satisfied customers, which naturally leads to added word-of-mouth for your business.

 So, unless your big contest prize is huge and life-changing, perhaps you should consider downsizing your prizes and offering more of them at once.
-Or, consider running the contest more frequently, with different prizes each time.
+Or you could consider running the contest more frequently, with different prizes each time.

 Offering a variety of prizes, or running multiple draws simultaneously, gives customers the opportunity to show you through their contest registrations, exactly which prizes excite them the most.

-Being able to understand what makes your target demographic enthusiastic and engages them to participate in your promotions can be an invaluable tool towards better understanding the minds of your clientele; as well as offering more accurately targeted prizes in the future.
+Being able to understand what makes a current customer enthusiastic, and the things that trigger them to participate in your promotions, can be invaluable for better understanding the minds of your clientele.
+It can also give you the opportunity to provide more accurately targeted prizes in the future.

-Loyalty programs can work really well, if you are smart about how to tie them into your contest promotions.
+Loyalty programs can work really well, if you are tactical about how to tie them into your contest promotions.

-Give each customer a unique ID number, either in a card or through email after they purchase from you.
-Loyalty programs are a great way to build customer enthusiasm and repeat business, but they're often overlooked as an opportunity to push your promotions, as well.
+Give each of your loyal customers a unique ID number.
+You can do this either in a card, or through email after they purchase from you.
+Leveraging customer loyalty is a great way to build customer enthusiasm and encourage repeat business, but it's often overlooked as an opportunity to share your promotions with your target audience, as well.

 The best part about setting up these unique loyalty IDs for your customers, is that you can then subtly recruit them to help spread information about your business.

 How do you do this?
-By giving them a referral bonus.
+By giving them a referral bonus, or setting up a referral program reward structure.
 This could be something as simple as offering them 5%-10% off their next purchase, when a new customer provides the referring customer's ID information during a purchase.
+Or it could stack, adding more value if the customer continues to refer people.

 It's impossible to drive customer enthusiasm, if you're stuck in a rut.